Mrs. Potato Head (song): Music video

 A music video for "Mrs. Potato Head" was released December 1, 2016.
 The video begins with Cry Baby, the fictional protagonist of the song's parent album, watching television advertisements for blonde wigs and diet pills that supposedly make a woman ‘beautiful’.
 Depressed, Cry Baby stuffs her bra and covers her hair with a wig to appear beautiful.
 Cry Baby then returns to watching television, where she sees the fictional titular character described in the song, Mrs. Potato Head, undergo many cosmetic operations, as a result of her husband, Mr. Potato Head, requesting she get a facelift.
 The fictitious couple then regret the decision to alter Mrs. Potato Head's body through cosmetic surgery, as said surgery has backfired and ruined her natural beauty.
 Mr. Potato Head lets his wife wear a wig in a feeble attempt to make her look better.
 Mrs. Potato Head realizes she was beautiful without her numerous cosmetic operations, and that she was attempting to conform to modern beauty standards.
 In the end, Mr. Potato Head leaves Mrs. Potato Head for another woman, and Cry Baby removes her own "enhancements" out of shock.
+Cry Baby then realized her true beauty.

 Maggie Dickman of Alternative Press praised the video, saying it was "eerily amazing".
 Dickman further lauded the video, stating, "In her classic style, Martinez challenges traditional beauty stereotypes in the most real way possible."